-We carefully cultivate experiences that nourish practitioners in mind, heart, and spirit.
+We carefully cultivate experiences that nourish practitioners in mind, heart, body and spirit.
 In everything we do we strive to embody community, creativity, and compassion.

 Community: We believe that we learn best in community and that we grow best when community is diverse.
 We foster relationships through hospitality that creates a feeling of care and ease.

 Creativity: We believe that everyone we encounter is creative and that innovation can be taught and learned.
 We tend to the creative spirit by incorporating music, art, and narrative into our events.